+Fourth

+After-school detention.

+Tardy:

+After-school detention or in-school

+Tardies 5-7:

+Tardies:

-Fourth Tardy: After-school detention.
-Tardies 5-7: After-school detention or in-school suspension.
-Subsequent Tardies: Saturday detention or in-school suspension.
+Saturday detention or in-school suspension.

 Technology Misconduct (See Board policies EHB and KKB and procedure EHB-AP)

 1. Attempting, regardless of success, to: gain unauthorized access to a technology system or information; use district technology to connect to other systems in evasion of the physical limitations of the remote system; copy district files without authorization; interfere with the ability of others to utilize district technology; secure a higher level of privilege without authorization; introduce computer viruses, hacking tools, or other disruptive/destructive programs onto or using district technology; or evade or disable a filtering/blocking device.